SnowflakePowered/stone/spec/Platform.md

   * For CloneCD formats, the `-clonecd-image`, `-clonecd-control`, and `-clonecd-subchannel` suffixes for their respective filetypes MUST be used.

-  * For disc-based consoles, `.iso` and `.bin` files SHOULD usually refer to the same `-discimage` format, especially if a cuesheet is required.
-This is because the `.iso` files commonly available are in actualility renamed `.bin` disc image dumps, with a missing cuesheet.
-This is excepted if the `.iso`, and the disc from which it was ripped from contains **only** a valid ISO9660, Joliet, or UDF, or some other proprietary file system, without having **any** CD or subchannel data on the disc, in which case the `.bin` file extension often is not defined for such systems, or that the `.bin` files are conversely renamed `.iso` files, meaning they would have the same content-type regardless.
+  * For disc-based platforms, especially in BIN/CUE platforms (CD-ROM), `.bin` **may not necessarily contain a filesystem**.
+In this case, if the `.bin` file represents a single track on a CD-ROM, the suffix `-disctrack` SHOULD be used.
+If a `.bin` definition defines `-disctrack`, `.iso` MAY also define `-disctrack`, but MUST NOT define anything other than `-disctrack`.

+  * For disc-based platforms, especially in DVD-ROM or Blu-Ray platforms, if `.iso` and `.bin` files exclusively contain a **single track** that contains a **filesystem**, the `-discimage` suffix SHOULD be used.

   * For Nero formats, the `-nero` suffix MUST be used.

-  * For Alcohol 120% formats, the `-alcohol120` suffix MUST be useds.
+  * For Alcohol 120% formats, the `-alcohol120` suffix MUST be used.

   * For CDI formats, the `-discjuggler` suffix MUST be used.

+  * For MAME CHD (Compressed Hunks of Data) formats, the `-chd-compressed` suffix MUST be used.

   * If the platform exposes an operating system with a native executable format, such a format SHOULD be suffixed with `-executable`.

-  * For compressed file formats not compressed with the ZIP compression algorithm, the `-compressed` suffix SHOULD be sued..
+  * For compressed file formats not compressed with the ZIP compression algorithm, the `-compressed` suffix SHOULD be used.

 Any defined Stone content-type format can have the `+zip` suffix if compressed **by itself** in a ZIP archive.
 A common example is `.nes` dumps in `.zip` files, which would have the mimetype `application/vnd.stone-romfile.nintendo.nes-ines+zip`